mikelmi/mks-theme/readme.md

-## Theme Service for Laravel 5
+## Theme Support for Laravel 5

+This package supports the management view files and assets under separate folders in Laravel projects.

 ## Installation

-1. Install with
+1. Installation with
 ```
     composer require mikelmi/mks-theme:dev-master
 ```